TamimEhsan/Covinger/README.md

 # Covinger
-An automated bot to help you guide through this tough times
+An automated bot to help you guide through these tough times